 The Seasons page is found by navigating to Products & Programs > Seasons.
-In order to access the Seasons page you will need the following permissions: Admin, Season Manager, Program Manager.
-Additional permissions may include: Program Editor.
+In order to access the Seasons page you will need the following permissions: Admin, Manage Seasons.

 To create a season within your site select Add a New Season from the toolbar.
 This will generate a season pop-up with fields for all of the pertinent information.
 Each season will require the same basic information to structure the season within your system.

 Season Name: The Season Name field allows you to name your season as desired.
 Appending the year to your season name is highly advised (ex.
 Spring 2019).

 Season Start: The Season Start field lets you set the beginning date of your season.
 The Season Start date should be set to begin before your first program within the season starts.